Paul Barnes (designer)

 Paul Barnes (born 1970, Harlow, England) is a graphic designer and typographer.
-He has designed several new typefaces.

 Career

 After an education at the University of Reading, in 1992 he emigrated to the United States to work with Roger Black.
-In 1995 he left Roger Black and began work as a freelance designer in London.
-He has worked with many large corporations, making logos for such well known companies as Givenchy, ABC television and the English bands New Order, Electronic and Joy Division.
-With Christian Schwartz he designed the very large Guardian Egyptian family typefaces for The Guardian newspaper and operates the digital type design company Commercial Type.
+In 1995 he moved to London to work as a freelance designer.
+In collaboration with Peter Saville, he has developed identities for the English bands New Order, Electronic and Joy Division, as well as for ABC, Givenchy, and Kate Moss.

-In April 2007 he designed the logo for Kate Moss with Saville.
+With Christian Schwartz he designed the very large Guardian Egyptian family typefaces for The Guardian and operates the digital type design company Commercial Type.

 Awards

 In September 2006 he was named one of the 40 most influential designers under 40 in Wallpaper and in September 2007 The Guardian named him one of the top 50 designers in Britain.